bwest937/bwest937.github.io/VaultHome/wellhrm/2. World/Locations/Dungeons/Mill Basement/Mill Basement.md

 ##### Exits
 - to the west it is open to the passage, no door
-- to the north, the faint outline of the secrety door may be detected (elves and dwarves get passive chance?). it cannot be opened from this side.
+- to the north, the faint outline of the secret door may be detected (elves and dwarves get passive chance?). it cannot be opened from this side.
 - to the south the passage is open, no door. the **arch** here says "Journey"

 ##### Alcove Treasure Table